-The journey towards the end of life can be a challenging and emotional time, both for the individual facing the end of their life and for their caregivers and family members.
+The journey towards the end of life can be a challenging and emotional time, both for the individual facing the end of their life and for their and family members.
 One aspect of this journey that may be unfamiliar to many is the presence of self-soothing sounds made by the patient during the transition and actively dying phase.
-These sounds can be puzzling and sometimes unsettling for caregivers and family members who have never witnessed them.
+These sounds can be puzzling and sometimes unsettling for and family members who have never witnessed them.
 This article will explore self-soothing sounds, why they occur, and how caregivers and family members can distinguish between self-soothing sounds and signs of .

 What Are Self-Soothing Sounds?